Running a Sustainable Scenario

 How to avoid shortfalls in a Sustainable Scenario

 You may find that individual years within the projection have a shortfall.
 This can happen if the level of spending is too high for a certain year.
 There is no constraint to block shortfalls within the projections when running a Sustainable Scenario.
 The calculated level of spending may be too high for some years of the projections, but this is allowed within the calculations.
 If any debt is built up, the Sustainable Scenario criteria will be satisfied as long as that debt can be paid off by the end of the projections.
-If there is a shortfall at the end of projections, it will be balanced out by the amount remaining in the Capital Assets.
+If there is a shortfall at the end of projections, it will be covered by the amount remaining in the Financial Assets.

 There are a few situations where you might see a shortfall when running a Sustainable Scenario: